Technology

 Equip a system with dynamic assignments

-You can reduce administration time and costs by over 90% using dynamic assignments.
+Using dynamic assignments, you can reduce administration time and costs by over 90%.
 That’s all because equipping a course with active terms allows you to collect and grade assignments in one centralized location.

-Thanks to the tool, your students can attach their homework, exams and other files for you to review.
-What’s more, you can use it to provide your students with extra lessons materials.
-That will ease your work with reports too.
-No search for who, where and what; all needed info will be in one place.
+Thanks to the tool, your students can attach their homework, exams, and other files for you to review.
+Moreover, you can use it to provide your students with extra lesson materials.
+That will ease your work with reports, too.
+No search for who, where, and what; all needed info will be in one place.

 Provide certificates on course completion.

 You’d provide your students with a certificate of completion.
-Though such a certificate can’t be used for formal accreditation because the online courses are not accredited institutions, the students will be able to share it with co-workers, friends, relatives, and potential employers.
+Though such a certificate can’t be used for formal accreditation because the online courses are not accredited institutions, the students can share it with co-workers, friends, relatives, and potential employers.
 That’s an excellent way to promote your online courses.

 Bottom line